6-4 New Mexico Hatch Chile - NOT AVAILABLE 2025

 Hatch is a term describing several different chile varieties that are grown in the Hatch region of New Mexico.
 This red hatch variety is perfect for roasting and for making red chile sauce.
 The dried peppers can also be used to make red chile powders.
 The Joe Parker pepper is about 8” long; it has thick flesh with a mild-medium heat.
 The plants are heavy yielding.

-Maldivian Heart - Limited Quantity!
+Maldivian Heart - NOT AVAILABLE 2025

 The Maldivian Heart is a habanero type pepper that comes from the Maldives, a small group of Islands near India.
 There, these small, heart-shaped chiles are used to flavor fish dishes and curries.
 Its flavor is most similar to a Scotch bonnet.
 Heat level is comparable to a habanero.
 Peppers are orange or red.